The Criminal Justice pathway requires 42 hours of Core Curriculum and 18 hours of courses appropriate to the pathway.

 Students learn from a program that stresses critical thinking and an integrated view of the criminal justice system, highlighting the relationships among the many different individuals and institutions involved and the need for professionalism and transparency across all aspects of law enforcement, the courts and corrections, including our juvenile justice system.

 You will work with the undergraduate advisement center throughout your time at Georgia State at Perimeter College to make sure you are enrolling in the correct courses.
-Because earning a criminal justice degree also requires general education classes, you will find yourself speaking more clearly and effectively, and critically evaluating the materials you read by the time you graduate.
+Because earning an associate degree requires general education classes, you will find yourself speaking more clearly and effectively, and critically evaluating the materials you read by the time you graduate.

-The Criminal Justice (CJU) associate of science pathway seeks to develop leaders with the knowledge to pursue careers in the fields of corrections courts, and policing:
+The Criminal Justice (CJU) pathway seeks to develop leaders with the knowledge to pursue careers in the fields of corrections courts, and policing:

 Criminal justice is a broad field encompassing many careers and salaries.
 Even for the same role and rank, salaries can differ due to several factors, such as where you live and who your employer is.
 In all fields of criminal justice work, there are ample opportunities for promotions and salary increases.